muilenheinz/winner_reloaded/README.md

 # winner_reloaded

+Scripts to predict solar-energy-production and usage for houses in the winner & winner reloaded projects.
+For further information see Ausarbeitung.pdf

 ## prepareData.py
 load data from csv files and add information on candidate values like the weather or holidays to them